RednibCoding/rune-lang/README.md

 ### Custom Functions

-Custom functions can be defined and added to the VM using the `RegisterFunction` method.
+Custom functions can be defined and added to the VM using the `Set` method.
 Custom functions must have the following signature:

 ```go
 func(args ...interface{}) interface{}